Pinterest Pixel

 John Michaloudis

-In this article, we will learn 2 quick methods on how to calculate p value in Microsoft Excel.
+In this article, you will learn 2 quick methods on how to calculate p value in Microsoft Excel.

-Peek through the statistical keyhole to discover the power of the P-value.
-It’s the probability that study results are due to chance if the null hypothesis holds true—essential for determining statistical significance.
-In this article, we will learn 2 quick methods on how to calculate p value in Microsoft Excel.
+The p value helps you to decide whether the results from the test are meaningful or just due to chance.
+In this article, you will learn 2 quick methods on how to calculate p value in Microsoft Excel.

 Key Takeaways: